-A venogram is a way to look at veins in your body using x-rays and a special dye called contrast.
-It is most often use to look at veins in the legs and belly area (abdomen).
+A venogram is a way to look at veins in your body.
+It uses x-rays and a radiographic contrast material.
+It is most often used to look at veins in the legs and belly area (abdomen).

 Veins are not normally seen in an x-ray.
-That is why the special dye is used.
+That is why the contrast material is used.
 The health care provider injects this dye into a vein so it shows up better on x-rays.

-Some people may have an allergy or reaction to the dye used during a venogram.
+Some people may have an allergy or reaction to the contrast material.
 Before the procedure, tell your doctor about any allergies you may have.

-Updated by: A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zeive, MD, MHA, and David R. Eltz.
-Previously reviewed by Ken Levin, MD, private practice specializing in Radiology and Nuclear Medicine, Allentown, PA.
-Review provided by VeriMed Healthcare Network (5/19/2011).
+Updated by: Ken Levin, MD, private practice specializing in Radiology and Nuclear Medicine, Allentown, PA.
+Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.